 About the Book

-Ken Boyer: All-Star, MVP, Captain is a forthcoming biography about the St. Louis Cardinals’ greatest third baseman.
+Ken Boyer: All-Star, MVP, Captain is the definitive biography of the St. Louis Cardinals’ greatest third baseman.

 Kenton Lloyd Boyer (1931-1982) played major-league baseball for 15 seasons, most of them with the St. Louis Cardinals from 1955 to 1965.
 He spent his last four seasons with the New York Mets, the Chicago White Sox, and the Los Angeles Dodgers.
 He was a five-time Gold Glove Award winner for his exceptional defense at third base, an 11-time All-Star at the same position, and the recipient of the National League’s Most Valuable Player Award in 1964.